qorix-group/tooling/cr_checker/README.md

 - Can use memory mapping for large file handling.
 - Customizable file encoding and offset adjustments for header text positioning.
 - Can append copyright headers.
-- Can remove provided number of characters from begining of the file.
+- Can remove provided number of characters from beginning of the file.

 ## Requirements